NLP Sentiment Analysis with Default Sentiment Analyzer

 Assume a client review which focuses on an online retail product:

-Analyzer: TextBlob is generally cited for the analysis of text comments via emphatic scale and assignation of subjectivity.
+Analyzer: TextBlob is generally cited for analyzing text comments via emphatic scale and assignation of subjectivity.

-Analysis: TextBlob would evaluate this review as a negative as it contains such words as “took forever” and “Not happy on the whole,” which show negation.
+Analysis: TextBlob would evaluate this review as unfavorable as it contains words such as “took forever” and “Not happy on the whole,” which show negation.

 Example 3: News Sentiment Analysis Using NLTK